medically-reviewed-iconClinically Reviewed

 PCOS symptoms are typical and easily identifiable.
 It is important to be self-aware, especially when dealing with such subtle hormonal disorders, as they can snowball into significant complications over time.
 This helps you maintain your reproductive and overall health.

-Though PCOS affects majorly the reproductive axis, it can also negatively impact your metabolic, dermatological, and psychological health.
+Though PCOS mainly affects the reproductive axis, it can also negatively impact your metabolic, dermatological, and psychological health.

 • Oligo-anovulation: Infrequent (oligo) or absent (anovulation) ovulation